BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 The total cost for the previous day, including the standing charge.

+!!! info

-> Please note that this will only populate once the consumption data is available.
+    This will only populate once the consumption data is available.

 | Attribute | Type | Description |
 |-----------|------|-------------|